The long-awaited report tightening the gun laws in MA was released on February 3, 2014!

 Don't wait any longer!
-Take the first step NOW!
+Schedule your first step NOW!

 Teaching: MA LTC & FID Utah Non-Resident Permit LEOSA Certification (LEO call for info)

-I give the class one-on-one in your own home or office at your convenience.No shooting is required and there are no loaded firearms used in the class.It's more like a friendly conversation than a lecture!
+I give the class one-on-one in your own home or office at your convenience.No shooting is required (not yet, at least!) and there are no loaded firearms used in the class.It's more like a friendly conversation than a lecture!
 There isn't a lower-cost, more conveniently located, more timely scheduled and more complete MA-approved course — anywhere!

 Take some time and read through the website.
 See if you agree that it was time well spent.
 Then email me to schedule a class.
 "When seconds count, the police are only minutes away."
 I have great respect for the police and the near impossible job they do going into harm's way each and every day.
 But it's still true.
 The police deter crime by their presence, and they can't be everywhere at once.